furysport/furya-upgrade/README.md

 <Steps titleSize="h2">
   <Step title="🔒 Validate">
     Be a cornerstone in the future of decentralized gaming by becoming a validator on the Furya Blockchain.
-Here's how you can make a significant impact:

-    - **Innovative Blockchain Environment**: Embrace the Furya Blockchain, crafted for superior performance and scalability.
-Built on the Cosmos SDK, it offers validators a robust platform for innovation and stability.
-    - **Economic Incentives for Validators**: As a validator, enjoy competitive rewards from the platform's profit-generating.
-The launch of Fanfury on Furya heralds a new era of profitable opportunities for validators through a meticulously designed rake fee distribution economic model.
-    - **Empower Development and Innovation**: Validators have the unique opportunity to support a wide array of applications from fantasy sports to NFTs, and more.
-With our comprehensive toolkit, including new modules and middleware libraries, you’re at the forefront of blockchain gaming innovation.
-    - **Decentralized Governance and Community**: Join a thriving ecosystem where validators play a key role in governance decisions.
-Your contribution goes beyond securing the network; it shapes the future of Fanfury and the Furya Blockchain.
   </Step>
   <Step title="🔨 Build">
   <Frame>